MicrosoftDocs/memdocs/memdocs/intune/fundamentals/cloud-configuration-setup-guide.md

 - **Option 1 - Automatic**: Use the guided scenario to automatically create all the groups and policies with their configured values.
 For more information on this option, go to [Windows cloud configuration guided scenario overview](cloud-configuration.md).
 - **Option 2 - Manual** (this article): Use the steps in this article to deploy cloud config yourself.

 This guide helps you create your own cloud configuration deployment.
-The following sections describe how to use Microsoft Intune to set up this configuration, covering these key steps:
+The following sections describe how to use Microsoft Intune to set up cloud config:

 1. [Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group)
 2. [Configure device enrollment](#step-2---configure-device-enrollment)